The Museum

 Robert graduated cum laude with a BA in Theater Arts from University of the Philippines-Diliman under a UP Office for the Initiatives of Culture and Arts scholarship and with an International Diploma from Ritsumeikan University in Kyoto, Japan under a Association of International Education in Japan scholarship.
 He also studied Noh (Japanese traditional theater) under Dr. Naohiko Umewaka at UP Center for International Studies, Kyomai (Kyoto’s traditional dance) under Yoko Inoue at Gion School of Japanese traditional arts, Oddissi (Indian traditional court dance) under Guru Geetha Shakarnalam at Temple of Fine Arts in Malaysia and Physical Theater under Thomas Prattki at London International School of Performing Arts in United Kingdom.

-He attended various theater conferences, workshops and performance exposures in some 40 countries across Asia, Europe, North and South America.
+He attended various theater conferences, workshops and performance exposures in some 50 countries across the world.

 He production managed, acted, directed and wrote theater plays for Philippine’s UP Theater Company, UP Playwright’s Theater and UP Experimental Theater.
 He also wrote and directed plays for the Filipino Theater Company at the Cultural Center of the Philippines.